stellar/awesome-stellar/README.md

 - [Stellar Core](https://github.com/stellar/stellar-core) - stellar-core is the backbone of the Stellar network.
 It maintains a local copy of the ledger, communicating and staying in sync with other instances of stellar-core on the network.

+- [Astrocore](https://github.com/astroband/astrocore) - Astrocore aims to become an alternative implementation of the stellar-core, the core component of the Stellar network.

 - [Stellar Protocol](https://github.com/stellar/stellar-protocol) - Developer discussion about possible changes to the protocol.
    - [Stellar Ecosystem Proposals](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/README.md)
    - [Core Advancement Proposals](https://github.com/stellar/stellar-protocol/blob/master/core/README.md)